🛎️ High demand! Book your tuktuk now 🛺

 17/03/2020 – All arrivals to BIA halted

-Sri Lanka will suspend passenger arrivals from all countries at Bandaranaike International Airport (BIA) in Katunayake starting from tomorrow (18).
-Arrival of passengers will accordingly be halted until March 31, however, it is reported that cargo, departures and transit are to be continued.
-The decision came as a measure to restrict the entry of COVID-19, the novel coronavirus, into the country.
-Previously, the Jaffna International Airport (JIA) was shut down for two weeks.
+Sri Lanka will suspend passenger arrivals from all countries at Bandaranaike International Airport (BIA) starting tomorrow.
+The arrival suspension will last until March 31.
+However, reports indicate that cargo, departures, and transit will continue.
+This decision is a measure to restrict the entry of COVID-19 into the country.
+Previously, officials shut down the Jaffna International Airport (JIA) for two weeks.

 17/03/2020 – 34 cases of COVID-19 in Sri Lanka confirmed

-The number of COVID-19 positive cases in Sri Lanka has climbed to 34, says Minister of Health Pavithra Wanniarachchi.
-She mentioned this at a special media briefing by the National Operation Centre for Prevention of COVID-19 Outbreak (NOCPCO).
-Director-General of Health Services Dr. Anil Jasinghe stated one of the 6 new patients is the wife of a tour guide who tested positive previously.
-Among the patients who been infected with the virus, 2 persons had returned to the country from the United Kingdom, and Germany.
-Another 2 patients have been reported from Kelaniya and Marawila areas.
-Meanwhile, a person who had returned from Qatar had also been tested positive while residing in Udugampola.
+The number of COVID-19 positive cases in Sri Lanka has climbed to 34, says Health Minister Pavithra Wanniarachchi.
+Director-General of Health Services Dr. Anil Jasinghe stated one of the six new patients is the wife of a tour guide who tested positive previously.
+Among the other new patients, two had returned from the United Kingdom and Germany.
+Officials also reported two new patients from the Kelaniya and Marawila areas.
+Meanwhile, a person who returned from Qatar also tested positive while residing in Udugampola.

 17/03/2020 – Police registration for travelers from Europe, Iran, South Korea